0xngmi/manga-recs/README.md

 # Manga Recs

 ## Top
-- Mother, Come Home
+- Mother, Come Home*
-- Universe!
+- Universe!*
-- Tales of Telguuth
+- Tales of Telguuth*

 ## Really good
 - Shokuryou Jinrui
-- The Eternaut
+- The Eternaut*
 - Usuzumi no Hate
 - Sousou no Frieren
 - Blue Period
 - Welcome to the N.H.K. (anime)
+- The mercenary*

 ## Quite good
-- An Enemy of the People
+- An Enemy of the People*
 - Dai Dark
 - Dungeon Odyssey

-# Not manga
-- Mother, Come Home
-- An Enemy of the People
-- The mercenary
-- The Eternaut
-- Metabarons saga (the last ones suck tho, especially the 3D rendered ones)
+- Metabarons saga* (the last ones suck tho, especially the 3D rendered ones)

+* not manga